 But you could help to save the lives of children like Mika and give them back their futures with a very simple solution.

 With your help, we can build more smoke hoods and improved stoves.

 Practical Action's technical information service, Practical Answers, provides free information on many aspects of household energy, improved stoves and ways to reduce indoor air pollution while cooking.
 Below are a few documents from our extensive free online library on stoves, ovens and reducing indoor air pollution.

-In addition, Practical Action have produced an online tool that will produce a downloadable technical brief for any individual or organization intending to implement projects to alleviate indoor air pollution.
+Practical Action, in conjunction with Bosch Siemens, have produced an online tool that will produce a downloadable technical brief for any individual or organization intending to implement projects to alleviate indoor air pollution.